Skip to contents

 station_id station_name station_code network_id network_name network_code

-It looks like there are three stations named Centro, the one we are looking for is the one in Guadalajara with a numeric code (station_id) of 102.
-The stations_sinaica data.frame also includes the latitude and longitude of all the measuring stations in Mexico (including some that have never reported any data!).
+There are three stations named Centro.
+The one we want is located in Guadalajara and has a numeric code (station_id) of 102.
+The stations_sinaica data.frame also includes the latitude and longitude of all monitoring stations in Mexico (including some that have never reported data)..

 mx <- map_data("world", "Mexico")